lilking2007/cybersecurity-project-tools/SIEM Dashboard with ELK Stack/README.md

-# Project 3: SIEM Dashboard with ELK Stack
+# SIEM Dashboard with ELK Stack

 This project implements a Security Information and Event Management (SIEM) system using the **Elastic Stack (ELK)**.
 It is designed to ingest, parse, store, and visualize security logs for threat detection.